 Career interests describe a person's preferences for different types of working environments and activities.
 When a person's interest match the demands of an occupation, people are usually more engaged and satisfied in that role.

 Compared to most occupations, those who work as a Logging Equipment Operator are usually higher in their Realistic interests.

 Logging Equipment Operators typically have very strong Realistic interests.
 Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Logging Equipment Operator tend to value Support, Independence, and Relationships.
+Compared to most people, those working as a Logging Equipment Operator tend to value Support, Independence, and Working Conditions.